pfmc-assessments/california-data/README.md

 # california-data
 This serves as a space to discuss data related to stock assessments for California.

 The repository developed in 2022 in preparation for the 2023 stock assessment cycle, out of conversations between National Marine Fisheries Service (NMFS) stock assessment scientists and California Department of Fish and Widlife (CDFW) staff to improve the understanding of CDFW data for stock assessments.

-This Document outlines the resources you may find helpful during the stock assessment cycle
+The repo was migrated from a GDrive ccount in Dec 2022.
+The POCs for NMFS and CDFW for the 2023 cycle remain in the GDrive.

 **Creating a GitHub Account and Additional Resources**